Daubert-Ready CPA Expert Witness Checklist for Financial Disputes

 • Does the expert have a clean prior testimony record with no unexplained methodology reversals?

-The most common ground for Daubert exclusion in financial expert cases is methodology mismatch — the expert selected an approach that is technically defensible in other contexts but is not appropriate for the subject company, the damages period, or the standard of value at issue.
-Counsel should confirm the following before any Rule 26 disclosure:
+A recurring reliability problem in financial expert cases is methodology mismatch — the expert selected an approach that is technically defensible in other contexts but is not appropriate for the subject company, the damages period, or the standard of value at issue.
+This kind of mismatch is among the grounds courts, arbitrators, and other adjudicators have cited when excluding or limiting expert testimony under Daubert, Frye, and equivalent reliability standards.
+Parties, counsel, business owners, and litigants should confirm methodology, records, assumptions, and workpapers before report exchange, mediation, testimony, or other matter deadlines.

 • ☐ Expert can name and describe the specific valuation or damages methodology used